 Of Armenian descent, I was born in Iran.
 I lived in Tehran in a predominantly Armenian area with my relatively small family, during which time we lived through the harrowing years of the Iran/Iraq war between 1980 and 1988.

-In 1990, at the age of 14, I was involved in a road traffic accident.
-This resulted in me acquiring a brain injury, leaving me disabled with a number of sensory and physical impairments.
-Life became very restrictive as I was essentially confined to my home environment, due to various physical barriers that I had previously taken for granted.
-I also started to feel isolated as my friends began to drift away, unsure of how to interact with the ‘new’ me.
+In 1990, at the age of 14, I was involved in a serious road traffic accident.
+I acquired a brain injury, resulting in some sensory and physical impairments.
+Life became very restrictive as I was essentially confined to my home environment.
+I faced various physical barriers preventing me from engaging in daily life activities that I had previously taken for granted.
+I started to feel isolated as my friends began to drift away, unsure of how to interact with the ‘new’ me.

 In the autumn of 1996, I moved to the UK where I was able to resume my education and gradually adopt a proud ‘Disabled’ identity.
-My journey started at the Royal National College for the Blind in Hereford, followed by an undergraduate course at Staffordshire University.
-While at these institutions, I made new friendships, many of which continue to this day.
+My journey started at the Royal National College for the Blind in Hereford.
+I then completed an undergraduate course at Staffordshire University.
+Whilst studying at these institutions, I made new friendships, many of which continue to this day.

-Presently my time is divided between being an independent disability researcher and activist, and being a student energy healer.
-My dream is to marry these passions of mine and through the new inspiration make a more fulfilling contribution to both my community and my own life.
+Presently my time is divided between being an Independent Disability Researcher — my primary interests remain in the fields of Disability, education and internationalisation, with a particular emphasis on inclusive education — and an activist.
+I also have a keen interest in all things healing.
+My dream is to marry these passions of mine to make a real contribution to my community and to experience fulfilment in my own life.